Llenar70/allye-doc/Bar Plot.md

     *   Selecting the special option `Enumeration (1, 2, ...)` will number the bars sequentially.
     *   If nothing is selected, the X-axis category names may be the default labels (depending on implementation).
 *   **Color**:
     *   Select the discrete variable to be used for coloring the bars from the dropdown list.
 A different color will be assigned for each value of the selected variable.
+This setting is ignored when multiple variables are selected for the Y-axis.
 *   **Show full tooltip details**:
     *   If checked, the tooltip displayed when hovering over a bar will show all attribute information of the associated data instance (excluding major axis variables, color variables, etc.).
 If unchecked, a concise tooltip with only major information will be displayed.